husudosu/mpv-remote-node/README.md

 mpv --script-opts=mpvremote-filebrowserpaths=/home/sudosu,mpvremote-uselocaldb=0
 ```

-Or you can use a script-opts file. if you've installed backend with my setup script, it creates it for you
+Or you can use a script-opts file.

-scipt-opts paths:
+scipt-opts location for mpvremote:

 ```bash
 %appdata%/mpv/script-opts/mpvremote.conf # For windows